cloudflare/cloudflare-docs/products/pages/src/content/index.md

 Deploy your dynamic frontend applications using Cloudflare Pages.
 Pages are super fast, always up-to-date, and deployed directly from your GitHub account.

-Get started deploying your first site using our **Getting Started** guide below, or refer to our **Framework Guides** page to explore the vast ecosystem of tools and frameworks that Pages supports.
+Get started deploying your first site using our **Get Started** guide below, or refer to our **Framework Guides** page to explore the vast ecosystem of tools and frameworks that Pages supports.

 <ButtonGroup>
   <Button type="primary" href="/getting-started">Get started</Button>